Silver Apples of the Moon (Morton Subotnick album): Background

 Subotnick moved to New York City in 1966 to work at Lincoln Center and became a resident artist at New York University.
 Suspicious of institutional settings, he requested off-campus space and located a studio on Bleecker Street, in the centre of the city's downtown scene.
 Around this period, Jac Holzman, an executive from Nonesuch Records, visited Subotnick in the middle of the night, and offered him $500 to create an electronic album for the label.
 Subotnick had not heard of the label and, believing Holzman to be joking, kicked him out.
-The following day, the composer realized the label was real when he noticed he had a Nonesuch release of Bach's "Brandenburg" concertos in his collection.
-Although Subotnick thought he had "really blown it", having been unable to find a telephone number for the label, Holzman returned to his house, offering a new sum of $1,000.
-Subotnick then accepted.
+The following day, the composer realized the label was real when he noticed he had a Nonesuch release of the Brandenburg Concertos in his collection.
+Although Subotnick thought he had "really blown it", having been unable to find a telephone number for the label, Holzman returned with a new offer of $1,000, which Subotnick accepted.

-Silver Apples of the Moon thus became the first electronic album commissioned by a major label, and the first electronic piece conceived specifically for album format.
-The composer had informally started work on the composition before it had a name by playing with ideas and expanding on them.
+Silver Apples of the Moon thus became the first electronic album commissioned by a major label, and the first electronic piece conceived specifically for the LP record format.
 During the production of Silver Apples, Columbia Records offered Subotnick a contract, but as he was on Nonesuch's roster he turned them down.
-He nonetheless felt "I must have been unique to these people at that point because two different record companies came to me for the same thing."
+He nonetheless felt that "I must have been unique to these people at that point because two different record companies came to me for the same thing."